13 & Older Travel Program Frequently Asked Questions (FAQ)

 Can a player play for an age group older than he/she is eligible for?

-- All players must be at least 13 years old to participate in the 13u+ Travel Program
+- All players must be at least 13 years old to participate in the Senior Travel Program

-- Once tryouts are completed, the Travel Committee will review all assessments and make the final decision where the player is best suited for the integrity of the teams
+- Once tryouts are completed, the Travel Committee will review all assessments.
+For players that tried out at multiple age groups, the committee will recommend to the Board where this player is to be placed best interest of the player, teams and league.

 Which Travel Leagues will we play in?

-- Each manager will have the flexibility of customizing a schedule for their team and will be able to choose from several local leagues; however, tournaments make up a major component of the travel program with many being outside the state and these may take priority over a team’s participation in an organized travel league
+- Each manager the flexibility of customizing a schedule for their team and will be able to choose from several local leagues.

 How are managers selected?